 In addition, basic skills, such as writing and drafting legal résumés and cover letters, are covered.
 The Center also provides counseling conversations about goals and values.
 An integral part of Duke’s professional development program is the involvement of alumni and other practitioners from around the world.
-Recent events at the law school include the Business Law Career Symposium, Government & Public Interest Speakers Series, Sharing Our Affinities—the 1L Diversity Reception, 1GP Networking Nights for students who are the first in their family to attend college, the 1L Blueprint for Professional Success, the Public Interest Retreat, the International Lawyers’ Series, and numerous other speakers.
+Recent events at the law school include the Business Law Career Symposium, Government & Public Interest Speakers Series, Sharing Our Affinities—the 1L Diversity Reception, 1GP Networking Events for students who are the first in their family to attend college, the 1L Blueprint for Professional Success, the Public Interest Retreat, the International Lawyers’ Series, and numerous other speaker events.
 Equally important are programs where upper-level students describe their experiences to newer students or organize educational events for their classmates.

 In the summer following the first year of law school, Duke students engage in a diverse array of jobs.
-Many choose to work with public interest organizations such as those involved in children’s rights advocacy, Native American rights or the development of legal systems in developing countries around the globe.
-Students also experience government legal work, with entities like the Securities & Exchange Commission, a US attorney’s office or the EPA.
+Many choose to work with public interest organizations such as those involved in children’s rights advocacy, Native American rights, or the development of legal systems in developing countries around the globe.
+Students also experience government legal work, with entities like the Securities & Exchange Commission, a US attorney’s office, or the EPA.
 Others choose to collaborate with a Duke professor over the summer, doing research and writing and cementing a personal and professional bond with a member of the school’s outstanding faculty.
 Some students decide to experience life in a law firm for the summer.
 Other students find jobs abroad and/or participate in Duke Law School’s summer program in the Netherlands.
-The goal of Duke Law School is to work with students starting early in their first year so they can identify a summer opportunity that they believe is in line with their personal values and objectives.
+The goal of Duke Law School is to work with students starting early in their first year so they can identify a summer opportunity that they believe is in line with their values and objectives.

-Second-year students typically begin pursuing 2L summer opportunities while simultaneously working for their first-year summer employer.
+Rising second-year students typically pursue 2L summer opportunities while simultaneously working for their first-year summer employer.
 Again, students engage in many different types of summer jobs, although typically a large number are interested in law firm work.
 Whatever one’s goals, Duke encourages students to work closely with the Career and Professional Development Center, and in many cases with the Office of Public Interest and Pro bono, as well.
 Every student needs to pursue opportunities through multiple channels, including networking, research, and letter writing to employers; contacting alumni; and on-campus interviewing.
 The Center helps students identify employers to contact and prepare them to meet the employers that typically interview at Duke annually.
 These include:

-law firms and offices from the largest legal markets such as Atlanta, California, Chicago, New York, Texas and Washington, DC;
+law firms and offices from the largest legal markets such as Atlanta, California, Chicago, New York, Texas, and Washington, DC;

 firms and offices—large and small—from Boston, Charleston, Charlotte, Denver, Florida, Phoenix, Raleigh, Seattle, and many other cities and states;